SquareGPS/navixy-api/docs/backend-api/resources/commons/user/session/weblocator.md

 # User sessions weblocator

+API path: `/user/sessions/weblocator`.

 Calls to work with "weblocator" type sessions.
 Those are special sessions to integrate tracking device functionality into external systems.

-API path: `/user/sessions/weblocator`.

 ### create

-Creates new user weblocator session.
+Creates a new user weblocator session.
 In demo session allowed to create a new session only if it not already exists.

 **required sub-user rights**: `admin` (available only to master users).